strawberryfg/Hands2017ChallengeCompositionalPoseRegression/README.md

 In case it is beneficial for your research, please cite this wepage.

 The author finds it laborious to upload the preprocessed depth data & ground truth & statistics(avg & std), and to write decent comments for the code.
-Interested readers are encouraged to contact Qingfu Wan directly via strawberryfgalois@gmail.com.
-Thank you!
+Data will be uploaded to drive soon.

 @inproceedings{sun2017compositional,
   title={Compositional human pose regression},